UCI-EECS113-Spring17/Nin10do/docs/source/8b_iop_applications.rst

 DDR memory buffer
 -----------------------

-DDR memory is used by the Linux system.
-The IOP must not try to write to any memory locations already in use.
+DDR memory is managed by the Linux kernel running on the Cortex-A9s.
+Therefore, the IOP must first be allocated memory regions to access DRAM – this allocation is accomplished within pynq using the xlnk driver.

-One way to manage DDR memory for an IOP application is to allocate a buffer in memory from a Python application, and pass the pointer of this buffer to the IOP(s) for use.
+One benefit of using the pynq xlnk driver is that the physical address is also recorded.
+By having that mapping, Pynq applications can then send the physical address of that buffer to programmable logic as a pointer.

 A single IOP, or multiple IOPs or other devices in an overlay could access this additional memory.
 For multiple IOPs accessing the same memory buffer, the user should determine a convention to ensure data is not corrupted.

-For example, a mailbox could be defined with specific read and write locations for each IOP.
+For example, a mailbox could be defined inside a shared memory buffer with specific read and write locations for each IOP.
 The Python application would need to reserve the required memory buffer for this mailbox.

    ============== ==================== ======================
-   address         IOP1                 IOP2
+   Shared Memory  IOP1                 IOP2
    ============== ==================== ======================
    0x0             command (write)      command (read) 0x10            acknowledge(read)    acknowledge(write)